jasonkwong11/react-userauth/README.md

+This is React/Node app that shows Chuck Norris jokes.
+Chuck Norris food jokes are available to everyone on the root page, however special celebrity Chuck Norris jokes are protected with Auth0 authentication.
+User must be logged in the view the privileged jokes!

+This is my work from an Auth0 tutorial

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>